serd223/wasm_plugins/README.md

 ### __init
 `Plugs::init` executes each plugin's `__init` function. `Plugs::init` is typically called right after `Plugs::link` and before any `call` operations.
-A common use case for this function to initialize memory for state management in WASM memory.
+A common use case for this function is to initialize memory for state management in WASM memory.
 (See [`plug1`](https://github.com/serd223/wlug/blob/master/examples/plugs/plug1/src/lib.rs))
 ```rs
 // Rust
 #[no_mangle]